darold/pgtt/README.md

 Temporary Tables prevent catalog bloating, but with this implementation and even if we have a permanent table, all DML are rerouted to a regular temporary table created at first access.
-See below chapter "How the extension really works?" for more information.
+See below chapter "How the extension really works" for more information.

 DECLARE TEMPORARY TABLE statement is not supported by PostgreSQL and by this extension.
 However this statement defines a temporary table